upstate-babino-lab/eye-stims/README.md

 # EyeStims

-A desktop application for building `.mp4` video files to stimulate retinas.
+EyeStims is a desktop application for building video files to stimulate retinas.

-Videos are projected to retinas on a microelectrode array, and neural signals recorded from the retinas can be precisely aligned to each corresponding visual stimulus for subsequent analysis of neural spike trains.
+Videos are projected to retinas on a microelectrode array, and neural signals recorded from the retinas can be precisely aligned to each corresponding visual stimulus for subsequent analysis.

 EyeStims can build videos in two ways: 1) from higher-level Assays, or 2) from lower-level Stim sequence.

 ### Assays

-A set of pre-defined Assays can be configured from the GUI, including the following:
+Pre-defined Assays include the following:

 - Pairs of gratings moving left and right for a range of sizes, contrasts, and speeds.
 - Flashing dots for a range of diameters and locations.